 You can also help prevent bursitis by stretching regularly.

-Most bursitis goes away without medical attention in a week or two.
+Most bursitis goes away without medical attention in 1 to 2 weeks.
 Many people never

 Self-treatment of bursitis includes: